opendistro/for-elasticsearch-docs/docs/security-configuration/security-admin.md

 ### Configuration files settings

-The following switches define which configuration files you want to push to the Security plugin.
+The following switches define which configuration files you want to push to the security plugin.
 You can either push a single file or specify a directory containing one or more configuration files.

 Name | Description
 :--- | :---
-`-cd` | Directory containing multiple Security plugin configuration files.
+`-cd` | Directory containing multiple security plugin configuration files.
 `-f` | Single configuration file.
 Can't be used with `-cd`.
 `-t` | File type.
 `-rl` | Reload the current configuration and flush the internal cache.